KWellesly/ML4Anime/index.md

 |Euclidean|yes|0.91|0.63|0.40|
 |Euclidean|no|0.91|0.63|0.40|

-Like for the previous feature examinations, Cosine normalized had the lowest absolute average difference of 0.2, while Cosine un-normalized had the worst performance, with absolute average difference of 0.80.
+From the genre_Drama feature table above, we can see that Cosine normalized performed the best, with a lowest absolute average difference of 0.2, while Cosine un-normalized had the worst performance, with absolute average difference of 0.80.

 **Comparative Quantitative Feature Comparisons, EXAMPLE 3 and 4**